 Limitations of the Demographic Transition Model

 Like any model, there will be outliers and exceptions to the rule and the Demographic Transition Model is no different.
-Additionally, there are things the DTM cannot reveal: the impact of other demographic variables such as migration, are not considered, nor does the model predict how long a country will be in each stage.
+Additionally, there are limitations of the demographic transition model – things the DTM cannot reveal: the impact of other demographic variables such as migration, are not considered, nor does the model predict how long a country will be in each stage.
 But even so, the relationship between birth rate and death rate is an important concept when discussing population and any patterns, such as those provided by the DTM, that aid in understanding are helpful.

 Demographic Transition Model Case Studies